 Submit this project via Canvas only (not e-mail).
-Submit the rough draft via Canvas as well.
+Submit any rough drafts via Canvas as well.

 You need to pick a National Park from the list below.
 This is first come, first served.
 Send me an e-mail requesting your 1st, 2nd and 3rd choice in a single e-mail (just to be safe and save time).
 Maybe pick something that you aren't familiar with.
 There is not a boring park on the list.
 No matter what you end up with, it is an amazing place!
 Go ahead and scroll to the bottom of this page and pick something.
 I will respond to you as quickly as possible with a positive or negative answer.
-Your final project will be on display for your discussion group (18 other students in the class who you already sort of know).
-This means that each park will have three different people covering each park (exhibited to different groups of students).
-OK, we are getting ahead of ourselves.
+Your final project will be on display for other students in the class.

 You will need to submit a rough draft of this project including all photos by the date listed below (based on your last name).
 The final project will be mostly maps and photos of the park with short bursts of information in between.
 No long paragraphs needed.
 Don't put your audience to sleep.